CEREBRUS-MAXIMUS/Second-Releases/README.md

-# Otherwise-Releases
+# Second-Releases
-These are the releases for Otherwise.
+These are the releases for Second.